g6ai/dotfiles/README.md

 ## Features
 ### Bash
 * `.bashrc` configures terminal color for *Linux* and *macOS* respectively.
 It also configures highlighting of `less` pager.
-* `motd` folder has a bash script to personalise motd, which does not depend on Dotbot.
+* `motd` folder has a bash script to personalise motd, which is run by Dotbot.

 ### Vim
 * `.vimrc` works for *Linux*, *macOS* and *Windows*!
 It checks if system is good enough to enable plugins.